-When it comes to nursing retention in healthcare, Human Resources departments large and small face mounting challenges.
-In response, an effective nurse retention strategy is best facilitated by working with a qualified healthcare coach and consultants to help them effectively adapt to the current state of shortage.
+Workplace retention is a complex formula.
+There isn’t one specific thing that will make your staff stick with you.
+When it comes to nursing retention in healthcare, it can be just as complex.
+At this time in history, during the COVID-19 pandemic, Human Resources departments large and small face mounting challenges.
+In order to respond swiftly, HR departments need to get creative about forming an effective nurse retention strategy.
+Preferably, one that is facilitated by working with a qualified team of healthcare consultants to help them effectively adapt to the current state of shortage.

 Why focus on nursing retention in healthcare?

-When you find that right employee, you expect to retain them because it costs hospitals a lot of money to hire the best health practitioners.
+When you find that right nurse, you want to keep them!
+It costs hospitals a lot of money to hire the best health practitioners.
 In fact, According to the 2019 National Healthcare Retention & RN Staffing Report, it costs between $40,300 and $64,000 to replace one clinical nurse, with the average hospital losing $4.4 million to $6.9 million each year.
 For the healthcare industry to thrive in today’s economy, more and more organizations are turning to qualified healthcare consultants to help them effectively adapt to changing industry norms and retain top staff.

 The fact is, registered nurses are the glue to the healthcare system running smoothly.
 The turnover of an RN is costly.”Eighteen percent of new nurses will change jobs or even professions within the first year after graduation.
 An additional one-third leave within 2 years.
 Nationally, the nursing turnover rate averages 19.1% and is expected to increase, with a nursing vacancy rate of 8%.
 Nursing turnover can be extremely costly for organizations” (Lockhart, 2020).